 - a.
 Faculty Member Coverage.
-For faculty member dental coverage, the Employer contributes an amount equal to the lesser of ninety percent (90%) of the faculty member premium of the State Dental Plan, or the actual faculty member premium of the dental plan chosen by the faculty member.
-However, for calendar years beginning January 1, 2019, the minimum employee contribution shall be thirteen dollars and fifty cents (\$13.50) per month. - b.
+For faculty member dental coverage, the Employer contributes 70% of the employee premium of the dental plan. - b.
 Dependent Coverage.
-For dependent dental coverage, the Employer contributes an amount equal to the lesser of fifty percent (50%) of the dependent premium of the State Dental Plan, or the actual dependent premium of the dental plan chosen by the faculty member. - Subd.
-3. Contribution Formula Basic Life Coverage.
-For faculty members' basic life coverage and accidental death and dismemberment coverage, the Employer contributes one hundred percent (100%) of the cost.
+For dependent dental coverage, the Employer contributes 50% of the dependent premium of the dental plan.

+Subd.
+3. Contribution Formula - Basic Life Coverage.
+For faculty members' basic life coverage and accidental death and dismemberment coverage, the Employer contributes 100% of the cost.